wasp-lang/wasp/web/docs/language/features.md

 ```

 ##### More complicated TypeScript example
-Let's say you wanted to create some `GET` route that would take an email address as a param, and provide them the answer to "Life, the Universe and Everything". :) What would this look like in TypeScript?
+Let's say you wanted to create some `GET` route that would take an email address as a param, and provide them the answer to "Life, the Universe and Everything." :) What would this look like in TypeScript?

 ```c title="main.wasp"
 api fooBar {